anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster06.md

 for Indexer Cluster
 Management (splunkd port) Replication (index replication port) Replication (search artifact replication port) Search request/results (distributed search)

-Splunk 7.0 Cluster Administration 141

 8089

 Deploy a Search Head Cluster
 1. Install Splunk Enterprise and set admin password
   - Recommend LDAP/SAML 2.
-Bring up and initialize all SH cluster members: splunk init shcluster-config -mgmt_uri https://SH2:8089 -replication_port 9200 –secret shcluster 3.
-Assign one of the members as the captain and set a member list: splunk bootstrap shcluster-captain –servers_list https://SH2:8089,https://SH3:8089,https://SH4:8089 4.
+Bring up and initialize all SH cluster members: splunk init shcluster-config -mgmt_uri https://SH2:8089 -replication_port 9200   - secret shcluster 3.
+Assign one of the members as the captain and set a member list: splunk bootstrap shcluster-captain   - servers_list https://SH2:8089,https://SH3:8089,https://SH4:8089 4.
 Check search head cluster status: splunk show shcluster-status splunk list shcluster-members
 Note
 Search head cluster configuration is in SPLUNK_HOME/etc/system/local/server.conf.

-Splunk 7.0 Cluster Administration 142

 Connecting a SHC to Non-Clustered Indexers
 - You have two ways to search non-clustered indexers
-–
+  -
-Individually add the search peers from each member, or –
+Individually add the search peers from each member, or
+  -
-Enable search peer replication ê Add the search peers to one SHC member and let the SHC replicate the peer configurations to all cluster members ê All members gain access to the same set of search peers –
+Enable search peer replication ê Add the search peers to one SHC member and let the SHC replicate the peer configurations to all cluster members ê All members gain access to the same set of search peers
+  -
 [raft_statemachine] disabled = false replicate_search_peers = true
 server.conf of each SHC member
 Once enabled, you can add new peers with CLI, Web, or REST API splunk add search-server https://<peer>:8089 -remoteUsername <user> -remotePassword <pw>

-Splunk 7.0 Cluster Administration 143

 Connecting a SHC to Indexer Clusters
 -  SHC members do not have site awareness
   - No site-by-site artifact replications   - Using site0 can provide a seamless search experience